Chymos: Jukka Tammenoksa's time as CEO

 Wäinö Tammenoksa's son Jukka Tammenoksa was appointed CEO of Chymos in 1929, when he was only 23 years old.
-His time as CEO, which ended in 1952, saw very little of time considered normal.
+His time as CEO, which ended in 1952, saw very little time considered normal.
 First came prohibition, then the Great Depression of the 1930s, the Winter War and the Continuation War, and finally the post-war time of famine with ration stamps for food products.

 There was great doubt towards industrially produced juice, and Finns made their juice at home.
 The market for industrially produced juice slowly improved.
 After prohibition was repealed, the product line also included wine and liqueurs.
 It had already included non-alcoholic liqueurs.
 The product line also included jelly, jam and marmalade.
-The entire 1930s were a time of steady development.
+The entire 1930s was a time of steady development.
 The product line also included candy, of which the best known are Marianne, Omar, Pantteri and London drops.

 For sales outside Finland, the Chymos Company of America was founded in the United States in 1934.
 In 1937 Chymos Tehdas became the Chymos Oy limited company, whose shares were owned entirely by the Tammenoksa family.
 In 1936 the factory employed about 150 people.

 Even during war time, the company underwent positive development despite the tight control of the food industry.
 The factory and its production was expanded, and it also sold products to the Finnish Defence Forces.
-In war time part of the production was moved to Toijala closer to the frontline.
+In war time part of the production was moved to Toijala further away from the frontline.

 Despite its great success, the company went into rapid decline in the 1950s.
 This was caused by reduction of demand for conserved food and increase of personnel size and expenses.
 The company had invested in a macaroni factory, which proved to operate at a loss.
 The company's economy was further negatively affected by working at two places simultaneously.
-The Toijala factory was discontinued in 1952, and production returned to Lappenranta.
+The Toijala factory was discontinued in 1952, and production returned to Lappeenranta.
 At the same time Jukka Tammenoksa resigned as CEO.